 ANSI's S3.19 standards are used to make sure that hearing protection provides a predictable level of protection.
-There are many different levels out there depending on need.
-In order to comply with the ANSI standards, hearing protection needs to be tested by an authorized testing facility before that particular model can be sold with the NRR (Noise Reduction Rating) labeling.
+There are many levels out there depending on need.
+In order to comply with the ANSI standards, hearing protection needs to be tested by an authorized testing facility before that model can be sold with the NRR (Noise Reduction Rating) labeling.

 Typical NRR's can go from 22dB to 33dB, though there are some options that are higher.
 The ratings can be applied to both ear plugs and ear muff style hearing protection.

 The rating levels do not measure how many dB will be filtered out from an environment, which is a common misunderstanding.
 Being able to calculate the actual protection level is very important when choosing the right hearing protection for a given situation.

 To determine how much of a reduction in dB there will be, one must take the NRR number, then subtract seven, and then divide by two.
 Then take the dB level in the environment and subtract that number.
 So, if a factory has a steady noise level of 100dB and the hearing protection is rated at NRR 33dB, the formula would look like this: (33-7)/2=13.
 100-13 = 87db.

 Based on that, the noise levels that still reach the employee would be 87dB.
 This formula can be used for ear plugs or ear muffs.

 Another important thing to note when calculating protection levels is that if an employee is wearing both earplugs and ear muffs for hearing protection, the dB protection is not calculated by adding the NRR of both items.
 In this instance, the actual NRR protection level is calculated by taking the higher NRR number and adding 5 to it.
 That number is then used in the above calculation to determine the exposure levels while wearing both pairs of hearing protection.